 The clear-coat thickness is another thing you should check.
 You can check it by using paint thickness gauges.

 The clear coat is the thickest layer of the paint.
 That’s why it offers so much protection from UV rays, oxidation, etc.

 Standard paint thickness is from 100-180 microns (μm).
 As long as the readings are above 80 microns, you’re safe to polish the vehicle.
 However, there’s no definitive answer since every car is different.
 With that said, if you’re suspicious about the paint, check the manufacturer’s data about the paint thickness.

 For instance, Japanese cars tend to have thinner paint than European and US cars, so keep that in mind.

 On average, the paint correction process removes 1-3 microns (μm) of the clear coat.
 Of course, it depends on the products you’re using (their abrasiveness).

-Now that you checked everything, you can prepare your polisher and the pads.
-Decide what size and type of pad you need, and assembly it to the machine polisher.
+Now that you have checked everything, you can prepare your polisher and the pads.
+Decide what size and type of pad you need, and assemble it to the machine polisher.